elfman03/Curb2MQTT/README.md

 Extract data from Curb power monitoring and selectively post to MQTT This is experimental integration.

-Data goes from Curb monitoring box up to cloud then streams back down to client app via websocket interface which then posts relevant information to MQTT.
+Data goes from Curb monitoring box up to cloud (https://www.poweredbyelevation.com/curb-energy-monitoring) then streams back down to client app via websocket interface which then posts relevant information to MQTT.
 No documented local way to fetch the stream without the cloud.

 Usage: Curb2MQTT.exe

+For my own use, I plan to wrap it in a NSSM service wrapper (https://nssm.cc/)

 Config: Create a file called Curb2MQTT.config  (see Curb2MQTT.config.sample)
   * MQTT_SERVER         = IP address of your MQTT server